 Is a Landscaping License Required in Nevada?

 In almost every state, landscaping contractors need to be licensed.
 The same is true here in Nevada.
-A local landscaping company must have a C-10 license in order to offer services such as lawn cutting, irrigation, paver installation, tree trees, etc. This license ensures that a landscaper has shown experience in the industry and understands things like the local climate, soil and foliage, and environmental regulations and standards.
+A local landscaping company must have a C-10 license in order to offer services such as lawn cutting, irrigation, paver installation, tree trimming, etc. This license ensures that a landscaper has shown experience in the industry and understands things like the local climate, soil and foliage, and environmental regulations and standards.

 A license also means that a landscaper is both bonded and insured, which protects your family and home in the event of property damage or if a worker is injured while working on your property.